The Last of Us: Media

-Games
+Video games

-The Last of Us was released worldwide for PlayStation 3 on June 14, 2013.
-A remastered version, titled The Last of Us Remastered, was released for PlayStation 4 in July 2014.
+The Last of Us was released for the PlayStation 3 on June 14, 2013.
+A remastered version, titled The Last of Us Remastered, was released for the PlayStation 4 in July 2014.
 Twenty years after losing his daughter Sarah during the outbreak of the mutant Cordyceps fungus, Joel is tasked with escorting Ellie, a teenage girl who is immune to the infection, across a post-apocalyptic United States so the revolutionary group Fireflies can potentially create a cure.
 Throughout their journey, the two become closer after experiencing several traumatic events.
 After arriving in Salt Lake City, Ellie is prepared for surgery, which will involve killing her.
 Unwilling to let her die, Joel battles his way to the operating room, kills the lead surgeon, and carries the unconscious Ellie to safety.
 When Ellie wakes up, Joel lies to her, stating the attempts to create a cure had failed.